axiom82/PHP-Contract/README.md

 		$argData = $contract->data('arg'); /* This is equivalent in functionality to the line above, however, this method is cleaner in appearance.
-The contract proxies to the term andgets the data via the term's data() method. */
+The contract proxies to the term and gets the data via the term's data() method. */

 		/* Debugging: "Which term(s) did not meet the contract?" */
 		$contract->debug();